ebruchez/public/Piano.md

 # Piano pieces I am practicing or have practiced

+## 2023-01-11

+Working on:

+- Rameau, Les Cyclopes
+- Galuppi, Sonata in C minor (1st and 2nd movements)

+Somewhat maintaining:

+- Chopin, Nocturne in E-flat, Op.
+9, No. 2
+- Bach, Fugue in C minor, BWV 847
+- Chopin, Nocturne in G-minor, Op.
+37 No.1

 ## Relatively current

 - Scarlatti, Sonata K. 380 / L. 23